Breastfeeding and Mental Health: Navigating the Emotional Challenges

 When to Wean: Listening to Your Mental Health

 If breastfeeding continues to cause significant emotional distress, you might consider weaning.
 There is no right or wrong time to stop breastfeeding, and it’s most important to listen to both your body and your mental health.
-Making the decision to wean doesn’t mean you’ve failed—it means you’re making the best choice for both you and your baby.
+Making the decision to wean doesn’t mean you’ve failed, it means you’re making the best choice for both you and your baby.

 At Phoenix Health, we understand the unique challenges new mothers face.
 Our specialized therapy services offer support for moms struggling with postpartum mental health, including stress and anxiety related to breastfeeding.
-Whether you need help navigating the emotional challenges or just want someone to talk to, we’re here to help.
+Whether you need help managing the emotional challenges or just want someone to talk to, we’re here to help.